Revolutionized-IoT2/.github/profile/README.md

 To visualize RIoT2 data you can use:

 1. InfluxDB + Grafana by following instructions: https://github.com/Revolutionized-IoT2/RIoT2.Connector.InfluxDB
-2. Use dashboard provided by the defualt UI: https://github.com/Revolutionized-IoT2/RIoT2.UI
+2. The dashboard provided by the default UI: https://github.com/Revolutionized-IoT2/RIoT2.UI

 ## Next Steps